esurdam/go-sophos/README.md

 ```

-Deleting a packet filter rule with reference REF_PacPacXYZ.
+Deleting a packet filter rule with reference `REF_PacPacXYZ`.

-Note – The example uses the X-RESTD-ERR-ACK: all to automatically approve the deletion of the object.
+This example uses the `X-Restd-Err-Ack: all` header to automatically approve the deletion of the object.
 ```
-client, _ := sophos.New("192.168.0.1:4848",
-    sophos.WithApiToken("abCDEFghIjklMNOPQkwSnwbutCpHdjQz"),
+res, err := client.Delete(
+    "api/objects/packetfilter/packetfilter/REF_PacPacXYZ",
     sophos.WithSessionClose,
     sophos.AutoResolveErrsMode,
 )

-res, err := client.Delete("api/objects/packetfilter/packetfilter/REF_PacPacXYZ")
 ```

 ## Generating Types

-`bin/gen.go` will query the UTM `api/definitions` path to generate the`generated.go` file which contains structs corresponding to UTM API definitions.
+Sophos types are automatically generated using [bin/gen.go](bin/gen.go) which queries the UTM `api/definitions` path to generate the [generated.go](generated.go) file which contains structs corresponding to UTM API definitions.

 ```
-export ENDPOINT=192.168.0.1:4444
+export ENDPOINT=192.168.0.1:4848
 export TOKEN=abcde1234

 make